 As usual, our day began with the brutally early wake up of 6:00 am.
-Personally, waking up is always my least favorite part of the day, but it’s okay because I’m a teenager so I have an everlasting excuse.
-After eating our regular breakfast of eggs, which I unfortunately hate (shout-out to my girl Jill for the amazing protein bars), we took about a 15 minute walk to a local school called Colegio San Francisco.
-When we first walked in we saw a circle of children with what looked like military officers yelling at them in Spanish.
-Personally, I was questioning what kind of school we were at.
+Personally, waking up is always my least favorite part of the day, but it’s okay because I’m a teenager, so I have an everlasting excuse.
+After eating our regular breakfast of eggs, which I unfortunately hate (shout-out to my girl Jill for the amazing protein bars), we took about a 15-minute walk to a local school called Colegio San Francisco.
+When we first walked in, we saw a circle of children with what looked like military officers yelling at them in Spanish.
+I was questioning what kind of school we were at.
 I remember Tadhg saying Guys look!
 It’s a military school!
-I obviously didn’t believe it at first, but when I walked in I was actually completely shocked at what I saw.
+I didn’t believe it at first, but when I walked in, I was completely shocked at what I saw.
 We later learned that it was extracurricular instruction where they learn all sorts of useful skills like first aid.
-Anyways, the day was filled with labor intensive service work, including cleaning and painting.
+Anyways, the day was filled with labor-intensive service work, including cleaning and painting.
 First, we cleared out a bunch of old equipment and furniture from the roof, then we painted the walls of the school, and we filled the cracks in the ceiling with asphalt.
-While we were painting though, some of the boys thought it would be funny to throw paint at everyone so we all got into a huge paint fight, which was a lot of fun.
+While we were painting though, some of the boys thought it would be funny to throw paint at everyone, so we all got into a huge paint fight, which was a lot of fun.
 Overall, the day was a success because we worked hard and left the school better than when we found it.